 This gives the researchers access to available documents that provide insight to past and present conditions in Brazil.
 Studying Brazil on a spatial and temporal level streamlines the team’s approach to identify ways to measure dislocation and eviction in different sectors of a population, for example, the youth versus the seniors.

-Lucas Soto, a rising junior as a Computer Science major and a research assistant for the project, enjoys decoding the complexity of dense historical documents at CESTA.
+Lucas Sato, a rising sophomore and a Computer Science major and a research assistant for the project, enjoys decoding the complexity of dense historical documents at CESTA.

 Another project at CESTA, The Forma Urbis Romae Project, conducted by University of Oregon Professor of Architecture Jim Tice, aims to digitize Italian archaeologist Rodolfo Lanciani’s topographical map of ancient Rome.
 This map reveals the relationship between ancient and modern urban life in Rome.